 This is part of an ongoing series where I briefly interview a theologian, pastor, author, or Bible scholar that I highly respect, and ask them to tell us a bit about themselves, their most current teaching project, and the one most important truth (the hack) they wish every Christian could learn.

 I call the series “Hack the Theologian.”
 This doesn’t mean I think these theologians are hacks.
 Far from it!
 It means that I am trying to find (and share with you) the one thing that makes them tick, the one insight that keeps them writing and teaching, the one truth they are most passionate about, the one idea that turned their life and theology upside down.
+You can read the other posts in the series right here.

 (Do you know an author I can highlight in this series?
 Have them contact me!)